What Is a Call Center Chatbot?

 Integrating a chatbot into your call center doesn’t immediately translate into smooth operations.
 You might struggle with the following growing and long-term pains:

-1. The chatbot might misinterpret customer intent
+1. Misinterpretation of customer intent

 It might be difficult for a chatbot to always understand and respond correctly to customer inquiries.
 Why?
 Because it’s not human.
 No matter how much data it’s trained on, it can never fully grasp human language, experiences, and emotions because these things are dynamic.